Japan Destination Guide

 - Japanese Yen (JPY) is the official currency.

-- Cash Society: Japan still relies heavily on cash.
-Always carry some yen.
+- Cash Society: Japan still relies heavily on cash, especially in smaller shops.
+Always carry some yen and a mix of note sizes.

 - ATMs: Look for ATMs at 7-Eleven and post offices for foreign card withdrawals.